The AgriFoRwArdS CDT is committed to embedding Equality, Diversity and Inclusion throughout its practices.

 The EDI Panel has a diverse membership, with representation from all three partner universities, industrial partners, and the student body.

-The panel is led by Professor Belinda Colston, CDT Co-Investigator (ED & I Strategy) and Director of the Eleanor Glanville Centre.
+The panel is led by Professor Belinda Colston, CDT Co-Investigator (ED & I Strategy) and Director of the Eleanor Glanville Institute.

 What is the Equality, Diversity and Inclusion Strategy?